 • Amounts used to repay loan agreements previously provided by the enterprise.

-According to the current legislation, both income and expenses of an enterprise are recognized in accordance with one of two methods:
+According to current legislation, both income and expenses of an enterprise are recognized in accordance with one of two methods:

-What is an organization's revenue?
+What is the organization's revenue?

 2. Receipts may have a specific monetary value;